 As Head of Datactics’ AI team, Dr Fiona Browne has a strong desire for what she calls ‘baked-in explainability’.
-Her colleague Kaixi Yang explains
+Her colleague Kaixi Yang explains more about explainable models,

 “Model-agnostic explanations are important because they can be applied to a wide range of ML classifiers, such as neural networks, random forests, or support vector machines” continued Ms Yang, who has recently joined Datactics after completing an MSc in Data Analytics with Queen’s University in Belfast.
 “They help to explain the predictions of any machine learning classifier and evaluate its usefulness in various tasks related to trust”.